biero-el-corridor/APOP-Crackers/README.md

-after finding this two parameter put them in the named case , select your brute-force dictionary and whait
+After finding these two parameters put them in the named case, select your brute-force dictionary and wait